 This one is a good choice for everyone new to Mezcal.
 Illegal Joven is not overly smoky and comes at a reasonable price.

 Taste: green maguey, nuts, herbal, smoke

-Montelobos is a brilliant choice if you want to experience the true Mezcal-vibe.
+Montelobos is a brilliant choice if you want to experience the true Mezcal vibe.
 It's definitely a smoky spirit.
-Too smoky for me to enjoy it neat, but perfect in a Margarita.
+Too smoky for me to have it neat, but perfect in a Margarita.

 Style: Anejo, aged 16 months

 Some might argue that an Añejo is wasted in a cocktail. -No matter the type of liquor.
 Nevertheless, it will improve your drink.
 So if you want something special and have some bucks to spare, Mestizo is a Mezcal to consider for your next Margarita.

 To make this Mexican cocktail, you need a cocktail shaker, a Hawthorne strainer, and a saucer for the salt